2019 Renewable World Learning Conference

 Integrated Pest Management for Organic Farming

-Related to previous learnings about the importance of relevant trainings paired with renewable technologies, iDE shared how, once farmers are productively using water to grow vegetables, the key to increasing crop yields in an environmentally sustainable way is through a comprehensive Integrated Pest Management (IPM) plan.
+Related to previous learning about the importance of relevant trainings paired with renewable technologies, iDE shared how, once farmers are productively using water to grow vegetables, the key to increasing crop yields in an environmentally sustainable way is through a comprehensive Integrated Pest Management (IPM) plan.
 This type of plan uses cost-effective methods ranging from lantern-like insect traps to the use of beneficial parasites.
 Overall significant cost savings are seen as compared to traditional and destructive spraying methods.

 Closing remarks by the Deputy/Undersecretary Minister of Agriculture